rkingsbury/personal-website/content/authors/admin/_index.md

   url: "https://materialsproject.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am an engineer/scientist researching advanced technology for water purification and clean energy production.
-I enjoy tinerking with computers as a hobby, and try to apply what I learn about modern programming tools to my work.
+bio: Ryan is an engineer and scientist working to accelerate development of advanced materials for water purification and clean energy production.

 interests:
 - Membrane separation processes